Should I Worry When My Child Is Using the FML Slang Word? Parent’s Handbook

 What Does FML Mean in a Text and Social Media

 First things first: what does FML mean?
 In text and on social media, FML is shorthand for “F*** my life.”
-It’s typically used to express frustration or disappointment in a situation and can be accompanied by an emoji or GIF that conveys the same sentiment.
+It’s typically used to express frustration or disappointment in a situation and can be accompanied by an emoji or GIF that conveys the same sentiment, such as the facepalm emoji or angry face emoji.

 What’s the Origin?

-So where did FML come from?
+So, where did FML come from?
 The exact origin of the term is unclear, but it likely began as a way for people to vent about their everyday problems.
+Urban Dictionary lists “FML” as one of the most commonly searched acronyms, emphasizing its popularity in the digital space.

 How Is FML Used in Different Situations